The Claidi Journals

 The Claidi Journals is a fantasy novel quartet by British writer Tanith Lee.
-A collection of the first three novels was released in 2003.
+It includes Law of the Wolf Tower (1998); Wolf Star Rise (2000); Queen of the Wolves (2001); and Wolf Wing (2002).
+An omnibus volume of the first three novels was released in 2003.

 Law of the Wolf Tower

 Law of the Wolf Tower (US title: Wolf Tower) is the first book in The Claidi Journals.
 It was written in 1998.

 Plot

 Claidi is a teen girl who has been raised as a maid within an isolated palace-city called "the House."
 The main buildings are surrounded by a manmade jungle called "the Garden."
 All this is cut off from the outside world by the giant "Wall."

 Claidi steals a journal and begins to record her unhappy existence in the House, writing to the reader as if her journal was a long set of letters.
 Amongst the things Claidi notes is the House's residents' fear of the world beyond the safety of their Wall, as they believe outside is a poisonous land known as "the Waste."

 Life changes for Claidi when a stranger crashes his hot air balloon into the Garden.
 Captured and imprisoned, he is revealed to be a handsome young man named Nemian who is clearly of foreign royal blood.
 The House's eldest princess calls upon Claidi and tells the girl that she is no ordinary slave, but a child born from a slave father and royal mother.
 The elderly princess requests that Claidi help Nemian escape.

 Happy to leave the House, Claidi and Nemian steal away into the Waste.
 They travel on foot until they hitch a ride on a caravan of chariots.
 They arrive in Chariot Town, a place inhabited by people who can speak the same language as sheep, and therefore communicate and live as equals with their four-legged friends.
 While Nemian and Claidi's stay is pleasant enough, it is ended by bandits who raid the town.

 Claidi and Nemian escape into the Waste once more, but are chased and caught by the bandits.
 However, the leader of the frightening group allows our heroes to go on their way unharmed.

 The Sheepers bring Claidi and Nemian to a village where the residents worship in a bird cult.
 In a religious ceremony, the locals offer up Claidi as a sacrifice.
 As Claidi is about to be thrown from a cliff, the bandits arrive and save both Claidi and Nemian from their murderous hosts.